Paper-Based Applications No Longer Provided After 2022

 The transition process is for a resident who currently holds or has held a Postgraduate Training License (PTL) and is transitioning to a Physician’s and Surgeon’s (P&S) License.
 To apply for the P&S License through the transition process, you must have successfully:

-- Taken and passed Step 3 of the United States Medical Licensing Examination (USMLE) within four attempts, Part I of the Medical Council of Canada Qualifying Examination (LMCC) and Step 3 of the USMLE, or both parts of the LMCC.
+2. Taken and passed Step 3 of the United States Medical Licensing Examination (USMLE) within four attempts or Part I of the Medical Council of Canada Qualifying Examination (LMCC).

 P&S Initial License Renewal Requirement

-As a requirement of the initial license renewal, the P&S licensee must provide verification of receiving credit of 36 months of board-approved postgraduate training, including at least 24-continuous months of training within the same program.
-The program may submit the Certificate of Completion of ACGME/RCPSC/CFPC Postgraduate Training Form (Form PTA-PTB) to the Board at any time before the license expiration date.
+As a requirement of the initial license renewal, the P&S licensee must provide verification of receiving credit of 36 months of board-approved postgraduate training.
+The program may submit the Certificate of Completion of ACGME/RCPSC/CFPC Postgraduate Training Form (Form PTA-PTB) to the Board within 60 days of the license expiration date.

 If your training was part of the MD-integrated Oral and Maxillofacial Surgery (OMFS) postgraduate training program, then you must provide evidence of receiving credit for at least 24 months of postgraduate training accredited by the Commission on Dental Accreditation (CODA) to meet the initial renewal requirement.
 CODA-accredited postgraduate training must be part of an oral and maxillofacial surgery postgraduate training program after receiving a medical degree from a combined dental and medical degree program.